 But what if my college goes out of business from a lack of tuition dollars?

 You aren’t obligated to pay tuition.
 You’re a customer of your university, just like any other business.
 If the value they provide isn’t worth the tuition they charge, whether it’s just now or in general, don’t pay them.

 What’s the worst-case scenario if I don’t attend college to start my own business?

 Suppose your business fails.
 You spent six months working hard but didn’t make any money.
 You lived at home and didn’t make any frivolous purchases.
 Turns out, you’re going to be okay.

-In January 2021, you can go back to college.
-If you need the credential, you can get it.
-You’ll step foot on campus with a newfound appreciation for what it takes to build a successful business.
+If you’re frustrated with college, you can always take a semester off and enroll in classes again if you feel like it.
+When you do, you’ll step foot on campus with a newfound appreciation for what it takes to build a successful business.
 Better yet, you’ll return to school as a more mature student with six months of work experience and a new skill under your belt.
 Like a fine wine, learning gets better with age, so you’ll enjoy your classes more too.

 Whether you go to school this fall or not, the job market won’t be kind to college graduates for the foreseeable future.
 Coronavirus has already stripped more than 26 million Americans of their jobs, leading to an unemployment rate of more than 20%.
 Companies who fear another outbreak will be risk-averse.

 But there’s another option: Start an online business so you can control your own fate.